 If you’ve made it this far and you’re ready to hire… Congrats!
 That’s a huge step.

 However, the complexity of defining what enterprise sales is and isn’t can still rear its ugly head at this stage.

-While it’s nice to have industry experience, connections, etc. to help you get started quickly there are qualities beyond those that you should prioritize.
+While it’s nice to have industry experience, connections, previous success in sales, etc. to help you get started quickly there are qualities beyond those that you should prioritize.

 Special considerations for any enterprise sales leaders you hire.